My friends and family would complain, “When are you getting a cell phone? Join the modern world already!”

 A recent study in the Journal of Experimental Biology shows that EMF exposure impacts both the structure and function of the thyroid.
 For example, animals exposed to cell phone radiation produce lower levels of thyroid hormone, a marker of hypothyroidism.

 Use the speaker option or get a pair of ear phones.
 I know those earphones are a pain in the butt and they always get tangled, and they are constantly breaking, but who cares?
-We’re talking about your health here.
+We’re talking about your long-term health here.

 I’m not telling you to stop using your cell phone, just be smart about how you use it.